 The Thirties: From Notebooks and Diaries of the Period by Edmund Wilson, edited by Leon Edel

-Assassination on Embassy Row by John Dinges, by Saul Landau
+Assassination on Embassy Row by John Dinges and Saul Landau

 Napoleon III and Eugénie by Jasper Ridley